 At its height less than a century ago, Yiddish was understood by an estimated 11 million of the world's 18 million Jews, and many of them spoke Yiddish as their primary language.
 Yiddish has fallen on hard times, a victim of both assimilation and murder.
 Today, less than a quarter of a million people in the United States speak Yiddish, about half of them in New York.
 Most Jews know only a smattering of Yiddish words, and most of those words are unsuitable for polite company.
 But in recent years, Yiddish has experienced a resurgence and is now being taught at many universities.
 There are even Yiddish Studies departments at Columbia and Oxford, among others, and many Jewish communities provide classes to learn Yiddish.
 Many Jews today want to regain touch with their heritage through this nearly-lost language.

-Yiddish is referred to as "mame loshn" ("loshn" rhymes with "caution"), which means "mother tongue," although it is not entirely clear whether this is a term of affection or derision.
+Yiddish is referred to in Yiddish as "mame loshn" ("loshn" rhymes with "caution"), which means "mother tongue," although it is not entirely clear whether this is a term of affection or derision.
 Mame loshn was the language of women and children, to be contrasted with loshn koydesh, the holy tongue of Hebrew that was studied only by men.
 (And before the feminists start grinding their axes, let me point out that most gentile women and many gentile men in that time and place could not read or write at all, while most Jewish women could at least read and write Yiddish).

 As Jews became assimilated into the local culture, particularly in Germany in the late 1700s and 1800s, the Yiddish language was criticized as a barbarous, mutilated ghetto jargon that was a barrier to Jewish acceptance in German society and would have to be abandoned if we hoped for emancipation.
 Yiddish was viewed in much the same way that people today view Ebonics (in fact, I have heard Yiddish jokingly referred to as "Hebonics"), with one significant difference: Ebonics is criticized mostly by outsiders; Yiddish was criticized mostly by Jews who had spoken it as their native language.
 Thus the criticism of Yiddish was largely a manifestation of Jewish self-hatred rather than antisemitism.